lukas-krecan/ShedLock/README.md

 ShedLock does one and only thing.
 It makes sure your tasks ar executed at most once.
 It coordinates cluster nodes using shared database.
 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
-Please note, that **if one task is already running the other one is does not wait, it is simply skipped**.
+Please note, that **if one task is already running execution from another node does not wait, it is simply skipped**.

 Since this is the very first version, only Spring annotated tasks coordinated through Mongo or JDBC database are supported.
 More scheduling and coordination mechanisms and expected in the future.